hapticdata/Sketchplate/README.md

 ## Roadmap / Contributions
 Contributions are welcome and much-appreciated, here are a list of some of the features anticipated for Sketchplate:

-* _Installation of templates via repositories / archives with `fetch`._ I would like to begin being able to share templates between users and have easy installation.
 * _User-contributed hooks_.
 Currently the hooks system is part of the core library.
 I anticipate that in the future there will be an installed 'hooks' folder next to the 'templates' folder and there can be user-defined hooks available within sketchplate's options.